The penitential season of lenT

 Good Friday

-Friday, April 18 at Noon
+Friday, April 3 at 12:00 pm

 On Good Friday, we remember Jesus’ crucifixion.
 The service includes the passion as written in John’s gospel and praying of the solemn collects.
 Communion will be from the Reserved Sacrament.
 All are invited to come forward to pray at the cross on the marble.